 What have recent graduates done with this training?

-Our graduates have gone on to successful academic careers in genomic sciences.
+Our graduates have used this training as a successful launching point to academic careers in genomic sciences.
 Alumnae currently hold faculty positions or lead clinical genetics programs or translational science laboratories, both nationally and across the world.

 I hold an MD degree - can I obtain a PhD while pursuing this fellowship?